 For USPS, UPS, FedEx or other deliveries & legal service, please knock or call 425-776-1161 during business hours (8am-5pm, Monday through Friday).

 On March 17, the Snohomish Health District ordered the closure of “public venues in which people congregate for entertainment, social or recreation purposes.”
 With this in mind, the city has closed public playgrounds, park restrooms, gazebos, in Mountlake Terrace.
 Effective May 5, the city's boat launch and fishing pier are open to the public as well as trails and passive parks as long as social distancing is practiced.
 See "Recreation Pavilion", below, for phased in opening information for recreation and parks.
 The dog park, tennis and basketball courts and athletic fields are currently open with social distance guidelines in place.
 NOTE: The swimming pool will not open until Phase 3.

 Currently, the Recreation Pavilion is closed to the public except for child care customers.
 The facility is not open on the weekend and phones will be answered between 8:00 a.m. and 4:00 p.m. on weekdays only.
 Please email firstname.lastname@example.org to register for or get more information about our programs.
-Athletic fields are open for small group training of five or less and summer camps will begin Monday, June 29.
+Athletic fields are open for small group training of five or less.